Mike's X Developer API Blog

 Note: All sample commands in this section use the

-yet, check out the xURL section first.
+xurlCLI tool.
+If you haven't set upxurlyet, check out the xURL section first.

 Register a Webhook

-To register the webhook, you'll use the POST
+To register the webhook, you'll use the POST route, along with the following JSON body:

 {